ZhenguoChen/Essays/jQuery_Overview.md

 $("#content").css("font-size", "30px");
 ```
 * In the first line of the example, we have `$("p").css("font-size", "30px")`, which will select all the `<p>`
-tag and return them as a list of objects so that you can operate.
+tags and return them as a list of objects so that you can operate.
 In this case, we select all the paragraphs
 and set the font size to `30px`.

 * In the second line of the example, we have `$(".selectedStyle").css("font-size", "30px")`, which will select
 all the items that have a CSS class named `selectedStyle` regardless of their tags.

 * In the third line of the example, we have `$("#content").css("font-size", "30px")`, which will select the item
-with a id name `content`.
+with id named `content`.

 1.2.
 Filters are used to refine the results return by selectors.
 With selector, we can select all the `<p>` tags.
 What if we only want the first paragraph?
 Then, we can use filters.